guillermohernandez/frontend-intermediate-textbook/InstallGuide.md

 ## Sublime Text 3
 * Download from http://www.sublimetext.com/3
-* (Mac) Bonus: try running `sudo ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/bin/subl` in your terminal (you'll have to enter your computer password).
+* (Mac) Try running `sudo ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/bin/subl` in your terminal (you'll have to enter your computer password).
   * If successful, you will be able to access Sublime Text from the commmand line by typing `subl .` .
 If not, we will troubleshoot the first day of class.
+* (Windows) May already work with `subl.exe .` in your command line.
+If not, try and follow the instructions [here](https://scotch.io/tutorials/open-sublime-text-from-the-command-line-using-subl-exe-windows).

 ## Node.js
 * Download and install from https://nodejs.org/